jacksonrodri/vote_abroad/content/rls/ak.md

   - Fax
   - Mail
 ---
 Alaska voters abroad need to request a ballot each calendar year you'd like to vote in.
-Check below for your delivery methods and deadlines, and to find your local election office contact information..
+Check below for your delivery methods and deadlines, and to find your local election office contact information.

 [**Click here**](https://www.votefromabroad.org) to start your ballot request now.